pythonlessons/TensorFlow-object-detection-tutorial/README.md

 That’s all for this tutorial, in next tutorial checkpoint at the highest number of steps will be used to generate the frozen inference graph and test it out

-# TensorFlow Object Detection CSGO actual object detection
+# Part 6.
+TensorFlow Object Detection CSGO actual object detection
 ### CSGO_frozen_inference_graph.pb download [link](https://drive.google.com/open?id=1U6JBcTKPEG9pxviCidVhkPe459XSJlXm).

 Welcome to part 6 of our TensorFlow Object Detection API tutorial series.
 In this part, we're going to export inference graph and detect our own custom objects.